Dak Prescott Player Prop Bets for NFL Week 17 | Dallas vs. Arizona 1/2/2022

 Matchup vs. Arizona

-- In one matchup against the Cardinals, Prescott threw for 183 passing yards, 97.5 yards below his over/under in Sunday's game.
+- In one matchup against the Cardinals, Prescott recorded 183 passing yards, 98.5 yards less than his over/under for Sunday.

-- Prescott threw multiple touchdown passes in that outing against the Cardinals.

-- The Cardinals are conceding 225.1 passing yards per game this season, the NFL's fifth-ranked pass defense.
+- The 225.1 passing yards the Cardinals give up per game makes them the NFL's fifth-ranked pass defense this season.

-- With 24 passing TDs conceded this season, the Cardinals defense is ranked 20th in the league.
+- With 24 passing TDs conceded this season, the Cardinals defense is ranked 20th in the NFL.

 Recent Performances

-- He added four carries for 21 yards, averaging 5.2 yards per carry.
+- He also added 21 yards on four carries, averaging 5.2 yards per attempt without a touchdown.

 Prescott's Dallas Teammates